kenmoini/kemo.labs/content/post/faqs.md

 - #### Can I use this and the Red Hat VPN at the same time?

-  Technically yes since the network blocks do not overlap and split-DNS is utilized however there is no easy way to do so currently without A) setting one VPN active on your gateway/router or B) using multiple OpenVPN clients and tun/tap network adapters on your system.
+  Technically yes since the network blocks do not overlap and split-DNS is utilized.

-- #### Why not use something like RHV or ESXi?

-  It's a royal pain in the ass to pass PCI devices through to VMs in RHV and to pass GPUs through vSphere you need Enterprise Plus licenses which are not included in the VMUG Advantage subscription and are not something I'm going to pay for...so RHEL + Libvirt it is.

 - #### Who else has access to this environment?